Blog

 How long does it take to see results from structured data implementation?

-Most sites see AI citation increases within 2-3 weeks after implementing schema, but the full impact builds over 60-90 days as AI systems recrawl and reindex your content with the new structured data.
+In our experience, most sites see AI citation increases within roughly 2-3 weeks after implementing schema, and the full impact typically builds over the following 60-90 days as AI systems recrawl and reindex your content.
+Timelines vary by site size, crawl frequency, and how often AI systems refresh their sources.

 Which schema types should I implement first if I'm starting from scratch?